red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-Last flag that describes navigation flow in app is <b>bottomSheetsAndDialogsUsingGlobalNavigator</b>.
+The last flag that describes the navigation flow in the app is `bottomSheetsAndDialogsUsingGlobalNavigator`.

-If this flag is false (like in last code snippet) then you need to create separate navigator for bottom sheets and dialogs - useful if you have some overlay views for app.
-In this case global route will be opened in global navigator and bottom sheets and dialogs will be opened in separate navigator that you can place anywhere you want.
+If this flag is false (like in the last code snippet), then you need to create a separate navigator for bottom sheets and dialogs—useful if you have some overlay views for the app.
+In this case, the global route will be opened in the global navigator, and bottom sheets and dialogs will be opened in a separate navigator that you can place anywhere you want.

-You also need to specify navigation interactor in main app annotation.
+You also need to specify the navigation interactor in the main app annotation.

 ```dart
 @MainApp(navigationInteractorType: NavigationInteractor)